Marcelo M. Wanderley

 Selected Peer-reviewed Journal Articles

 - "Evaluation of Inertial Sensor Data by a Comparison with Optical Motion Capture Data of Guitar Strumming Gestures."
 Sérgio Freire, Geise Santos, Augusto Armondes, Eduardo A. L. Meneses and Marcelo M. Wanderley.
 Sensors.
 MDPI.
-Accepted for publication on September 05 2020.
+October 08, 2020.
+DOI: 10.3390/s20195722

 - "Touching the audience: Musical Haptic Wearables for augmented and participatory live music performances."
 Luca Turchet, Travis West and Marcelo M. Wanderley.
 Personal and Ubiquitous Computing, March 24, 2020.
 DOI: 10.1007/s00779-020-01395-2